isomerpages/mddi-corp/_join-us/Careers/Our People.md

 </p>
 <p>MCI was a really enjoyable place to work at.
 My colleagues were very kind
 to show me around the office and even helped me with preparations prior to my presentations.
 It was a fun experience.
-As a Ministry, is future-driven, so everyone is open to new perspectives.
+As a Ministry, it is future-driven, so everyone is open to new perspectives.
 It’s a dynamic and positive place to work.</p>
 <p><strong>Any advice for students or fresh graduates interested to intern at MCI (now-MDDI)?</strong>